-An A-10 Warthog Thunderbolt II will be featured in the Air Force Heritage Flight at the 2017 OC Air Show, June 17-18, 2017 over the beach and boardwalk of Ocean City, Maryland.
-This is the first year the A-10 will make a flight appearance at air shows in the U.S. since 2012.
+Two A-10 Warthog Thunderbolt IIs will be featured at the 2019 OC Air Show, June 15-16, 2019 over the beach and boardwalk of Ocean City, Maryland.

 The A-10 Warthog or Thunderbolt II is a single-seat, low, straight-wing aircraft.
 The design of the wing allows short takeoffs and landings from primitive airfields.
 Because of this, the A-10 can operate nearly anywhere and provide ground troops with close air support.